 “Executive Assistant | Right Hand to CEO & VPs | Flawless Office Organization & Administrative Duties | Complex Scheduling”

 Notice how these headlines immediately communicate value?
 I’ll break these headlines down further to explain each part.

 “Social Media & Digital Marketer” speaks to who this person is as a professional.
 The easiest way to communicate this is your job title or a broader industry/profession title.
-For example, if your title is “Social Media Marketer,” adding “Digital” into the mix will help to ensure that you are picked up in the right category searches.
-Research other common titles for what you do and try incorporating several so that you are catering to a wider variety of search terms.
+For the title “Social Media Marketer,” adding the keyword “Digital” will ensure that you are picked up in a multitude of searches.
+Research other common titles to get a sense of keyword synonyms.
+Then, incorporate several of these so that you are catering to a wider variety of search terms.
 For example Executive Assistant | Coordinator | Administrative Assistant